kubedos/kubedos/README.md

 - AWS / Azure / GCP
 - bare metal

-If it can boot an image (or accept one via SSH), it can be a target.
+If it can boot an image, it can be a target.
+The only requirements for the deploy.sh is a bash shell and ssh access.
+In this case the "example" deploys 1 master and 15 minions to proxmox, build a highly reliable "base" platfourm that can literally use AWS like a metal hypervisor and get rid of all of the "fluff" simply build your own "platfourm" Ive just "baked-in" a few quality of life toys.

 ---